-"Today as Chief Executive of MidTECH Innovations, which is part of the Department of Health's commitment to commercialising R and D and innovation arising from within the NHS, I feel I have taken my experiences and knowledge and put these back into the UK's investment into innovation and R and D.
+"Today as Chief Executive of MidTECH Innovations, which is part of the Department of Health's commitment to commercialising R&D and innovation arising from within the NHS, I feel I have taken my experiences and knowledge and put these back into the UK's investment into innovation and R&D.

 "And from a personal perspective, I feel the experience built my confidence greatly.
 I took a huge step putting myself and my family out there in a whole new culture.
 I learnt a lot in a short period of time and felt a huge sense of purpose and achievement at the end of the two years.

 "I would definitely recommend this opportunity to others.
 As well as providing the opportunity to work and live in a new, exciting culture, the programme is a confidence-building experience.
 You are treated as a guest but also challenged as a professional, which greatly enhances your knowledge and skills over a relatively short period.
 It equips you for life and is perceived by others in the industry as a real badge of honour," Gleaves concludes.

 More information on the Toshiba Fellowship Programme can be found on its official site [new window].